EXP-code/EXP-docs/intro/install.rst

 .. index:: sort: Python; path

-Once you have created a virtual environment, you can copy or link the shared library to your site packages directory.
+Once you have created a virtual environment, you can copy or link the shared library to your site-packages directory.
 The actual name depends on your build environment.
 For example, in Ubuntu 22.04 using Python3.9, the library is called ``pyEXP.cpython-309-x86_64-linux-gnu.so``.
 In this same case, this